Skip to content

-So you’ve just posted something over on your Facebook with an emoji to express how you’re feeling.
-You type in, hit send and the moment said post shows up on your timeline, your emoji gets replaced by a dashed box with ‘OBJ’ written on it and your post looks hideous.
+So you’ve just posted something on your Facebook with an emoji to express your feelings.
+You type in, hit send, and the moment said post shows up on your timeline, your emoji gets replaced by a dashed box with ‘OBJ’ written on it, and your post looks hideous.

 Also read: How to know if someone has blocked you on Facebook?